-Workplace Skills Plan is developed annually by the Skills Development Facilitator.
-This is a product of numerous processes that ranged from identifying the employee current, gaps or future skills.
-The Workplace Skills Plan is approved by Council with a specific budget and implementation report is submitted to the Local Government SETA on the 30 March 2018 to recover a portion of monies spent on implementing the plan.
-The Makana LM offers various annual in-service training, internship opportunities to promote the development of skills in specific areas in order to encourage growth and exposure for the youth.
+Work Skills Plan is developed annually by the Skills Development Facilitator.
+This is a product of numerous processes that ranged from identifying the employee current skills, gaps or shortages, overall Council and department objectives to develop training intervention.
+The Work Place Skills Plan is approved by Council with a specific budget and implementation report is submitted to the SETA to recover a portion of monies spent on implementing the plan.
+There is a new requirement that WSP must be approved and submitted to LGSETA by the 30th April instead of 30 June every year.
+The Makana LM offers various annual in- service training opportunities to promote the development of skills in specific areas to encourage growth in skills availability in the province and to assist learners in obtaining practical exposure to the world of works.

-Targeted training and employment are also used to affirm previously disadvantaged categories, with a special training initiative to address the gender imbalances in the workforce.
+Targeted training and employment is also used to affirm previously disadvantaged categories, with a special training initiative to address the gender imbalances in the work force.
 There has been a particular focus on developing women as water treatment works operators over the past five years, this trend will continue in the future.
+Study assistance is available to all employees who wish to further their studies in order to attain a first Degree or Diploma in areas relevant to Makana organisational objectives.